 Nowhere in Tuscany can claim to be undiscovered.
 Some places are more undiscovered than others, however, and for no good reason Lucca is one of the most underrated of ancient Tuscan cities.
-Many know of its exceptional attractions, but few allow themselves the opportunity of getting to know it properly.
+Many know of its exceptional attractions, but few allow themselves the opportunity to get to know it properly.
 Only by staying for several nights, and by allowing time to absorb, observe and reflect can real familiarity develop – not only with its historic fabric and works of art but also with the rhythm of life of its current inhabitants.
 For Lucca is not a museum but an agreeable and vital lived-in city.

 To the approaching visitor, Lucca immediately announces its distinctiveness and its historical importance, while at the same time secreting the true extent and glory of its built heritage.
 The perfectly preserved circumvallation of pink brick, ringed by the green sward of the grass glacis, is one of the most complete and formidable set of ramparts in Italy.

 Unlike many Tuscan cities, Lucca sits on the valley floor.
 This feature and the traces of the grid-like street pattern – albeit given a medieval inflection – betray its Roman origin.
 Within the walls, the city is a compelling masonry document of the Middle Ages.
 There is a superb collection of Romanesque churches with the distinctive feature of tiers of arcades applied to the façades.
 There is good sculpture, too, including the exquisite tomb of Ilaria del Carretto, and some quite exceptional (and exceptionally early) panel paintings.
 Looming over the dense net of narrow streets are the imposing palazzi of the mercantile elite, including some grand ones from the age of Baroque.

 The Romanesque theme of the tour is continued on the excursions to the nearby cities of Prato, Pistoia and Pisa, where the style has its greatest manifestation in Tuscany in the ensemble of cathedral, baptistery and campanile (the now not-quite-so-leaning tower) at Pisa.
 Likewise, medieval sculpture features prominently in all these places.